Gym Equipment

 If you were using the bench to strengthen the spinal erectors, then at the top of the movement you would arch your lower back, this is known as lumbar extension.

-However, to keep the focus on the glutes, you need to round the upper back and keep your chin tucked in and maintain that position throughout.
 You’ll notice you won’t be able to come all the way to the top but it will also stop you from activating your spinal erectors meaning that glute action comes into play.

 4. GHR/GHD Machines

-The glute ham raise is an exercise that is performed on a glute ham developer or Nordic curl bench.
 The primary difference between the two machines is that the glute ham developer allows for a much broader range of motion due to it being elevated from the ground.

-The Nordic curl bench is very compact and is for a floor-based glute ham raise movement only.
 As it’s significantly smaller when compared to the glute ham developer, this does make it a great option for home gyms.

 5. Hip Thrust Machine

-A hip thrust has always typically been a bodyweight or freeweight exercise.
 However, as working the glutes has become more popular, you can now find the hip thrust bench in many gyms.
-The glutes, hamstrings, quadriceps, and hip abductors are all activated when using this machine.

 Hip thrusts are a fantastic workout for building bigger glutes and adding strength and making use of the bench makes them easy and safe to execute.